-- For EU ID(s) < insert EU ID numbers>, monitor, record, and report in accordance with Conditions 3 - 5. - 1.3 For EU ID(s) < insert EU ID numbers>, burn only gas as fuel.
-Monitoring for these emission unit(s) shall consist of a certification in each operating report under Condition <insert Operating Report condition number> that each of these emission unit(s) fired only gas.
-Report under Condition < refer to excess emission/permit deviations condition number> if any fuel is burned other than gas. - For EU ID(s) < insert EU ID numbers>, as long as they do not exceed the limits in Condition(s) < insert number(s) of Condition(s) that state EU(s) operating limits>, monitoring shall consist of an annual compliance certification Condition < refer to Annual Compliance Certification condition number> with the opacity standard. - For EU ID(s) < insert EU ID numbers>, use only gas as primary fuel.
-Monitoring for these emission unit(s) shall consist of a certification in each operating report required in Condition <insert Operating Report condition number> that each of these emission unit(s) fired only gas.
-If operating on a back-up liquid fuel, the Permittee shall monitor, record, and report according to Condition 15. - For EU ID(s) < insert EU ID numbers>, monitor, record, and report in accordance 1.6 with Condition 6.
+- 1.1 For EU ID(s) <insert EU ID numbers>, monitor, record, and report in accordance with Conditions 3 5. - 1.2 For EU ID(s) <insert EU ID numbers>, burn only gas as fuel.
+Monitoring for these emission unit(s) shall consist of a statement in each operating report under Condition <insert Operating Report condition number> whether each of these emission unit(s) fired only gas during the period covered by the report.
+Report under Condition <refer to excess emission/permit deviations condition number> if any fuel is burned other than gas. - 1.3 For each of EU ID(s) <insert EU ID numbers>, as long as the emission unit does not exceed the limits in Condition(s) <insert number(s) of Condition(s) that state EU(s) operating limits>, monitoring shall consist of an annual compliance certification under Condition <refer to Annual Compliance Certification condition number> with the visible emissions standard. - 1.4 For EU ID(s) <insert EU ID numbers>, use only gas as primary fuel.
+Monitoring for these emission unit(s) shall consist of a statement in each operating report required in Condition <insert Operating Report condition number> indicating whether each of these emission unit(s) fired gas as the primary fuel during the period covered by this report.
+If operation on a back-up liquid fuel occurred during the period covered by the report, the Permittee shall monitor, record, and report according to Condition 15. - 1.5 For EU ID(s) <insert EU ID numbers>, monitor, record, and report in accordance with Condition 6.